danielvicentini/socialdistance/README.md

 * Meraki Session: insert Meraki API Key Previously defined
 * Servers Session: No necessary to edit, used Local IP e ports to intercommunicate with modules.
 * BD Session: Edit User and Password created in the Influx DB system IF diferent from Default.
 Default is root.

+### Inventory

+The Socal Bot uses a piece of information to map Rooms according to Meraki devices used.
+This file inventory.py must be edited to include all Meraki devices user for the project.

+* Edit DB/inventory.py and include in Json format the followin information:
+   "SerialNumber": "XXXX-YYYY-ZZZZ",   // Serial Number of Meraki Device "Device": "Camera", // Type of Device (Camera or Wifi) "Nome": "Camera do Andrey", // A nome for the device - facility manager will refer to a device using this information "Location": "RoomName", // Name for a room the device conver.
+This Name will be used as a match for the configuration of the Social Distance rules (Max People).
+   "NetworkID": "L_XXXX" // Network ID of the Meraki Device

+### Running the Project

+With the proper information, the Project is ready to start.

+* In the directory of the project, execute: sudo SocialDistance.sh to start all the modules.

 ## Documentation